-Mary Dobson is an historian of medicine with wide ranging interests.
+Mary Dobson is Affiliated Scholar and Member of St. John’s College, University of Cambridge.
+She is an historian of medicine with wide ranging interests.
 In particular, she has worked extensively on the history of malaria in England and sub-Saharan Africa.
 Born in 1954, she was educated in Kent and South London before studying Geography at Oxford University, where she was awarded a BA with first class honours in 1976 and a DPhil in 1982.
 She has held a number of Research Fellowships, including a Harkness Fellowship at Harvard University, and was formerly Director of the Wellcome Unit for the History of Medicine, Oxford, and a Fellow of Green Templeton College.

 She is author of a variety of publications ranging from academic articles and monographs to popular science and history.
 These include CONTOURS OF DEATH AND DISEASE IN EARLY MODERN ENGLAND (Cambridge University Press, 1997); DISEASE: THE EXTRAORDINARY STORIES BEHIND HISTORY’S DEADLIEST KILLERS (Quercus, 2007; Metro Books, 2013; translated into German, Japanese, and Chinese); THE STORY OF MEDICINE: FROM BLOODLETTING TO BIOTECHNOLOGY (Quercus, 2013; translated into German); and MURDEROUS CONTAGION: A HUMAN HISTORY OF DISEASE (Quercus, 2015).
 She has also written a series of ‘scratch ’n sniff’ SMELLY OLD HISTORY books for children, published by Oxford University Press in 1997-98 and translated into six languages.
 Her book ANATOMICA: A COMPENDIUM OF BLOOD, BONES AND BODIES will be published by Head of Zeus in August 2019.